Peter Harrison (priest)

 Peter Reginald Wallace Harrison (born 22 June 1939) was Archdeacon of the East Riding from 1999 until 2006.

 He was educated at Charterhouse, Selwyn College Cambridge and Ridley Hall Cambridge; and ordained in 1965.
 After a curacy in Barton Hill, he was involved in Youth Work within the Church of England.
-He was in London from 1969 to 1977 and then at Mirfield from 1977 to 1984.
+He was in London from 1969 to 1977 and then at Mirfield from 1977 to 1984, during which time he oversaw the foundation of the Kirkless Northorpe Barn Project for local young people, and the rebuilding of the parish hall.
 After this, he was Team Rector of the Drypool Ministry, a post he held until 1999.

-Rev Harrison worked within the Drypool Team Ministry as Rector of Drypool, however he wasn't very good and could be a bit of a tool.
-He later retired from being involved with the Church of England as he wasn't very good.